realm-js/realm-mongo/README.md

   * Schema with validations
   * Simple but powerful API
   * Typescript support
-  * Good test coverage with comprehensive examples (appox 200 tests)
+  * Every single edge case is thoroughly tested (appox 200 tests with all kinds of situations)
   * Running for 2 years in production